mvolkmann/blog/src/swift/CloudKit.md

 - Select "Delete Record Type...".
 - Click the "Delete" button.

-## Making Records Queryable
+## Adding Indexes

-After the first record is saved in the container, make the records of that type queryable.
+To make records of a particular record type queryable:

-1. Click the top item in the Navigator.
-1. Click the first target.
-1. Click the "Signing and Capabilities" tab.
-1. Click the "CloudKit Console" button
+1. Open the "CloudKit Console".
 1. In the left nav under "Schemas", click "Indexes".
 1. Click the name of the new record type.
 1. Click "Add Basic Index".
-1. In the "Select an option" dropdown, select "recordName".
+1. In the "Select an option" dropdown, select the field to index.
-1. It should be marked as "Queryable".
+1. In the dropdown under the "INDEX TYPE" column, select the index type which can be "Queryable", "Searchable", or "Sortable".
+   TODO: What is the difference between Queryable and Searchable?
-1. Click the "Save Changes" button.
+1. When finished adding indexes, click the "Save Changes" button.

+To make a record type queryable, its "recordName" field, which holds the unique id of each record, must have an index with the type "Queryable".

+### Querying

+To view (query) all the records of a given record type in the "CloudKit Console":

 1. In the left nav under "Data", click "Records".
-1. In the "Record Types" dropdown, select the new record name.
+1. In the database dropdown, select
-1. Click the "Query Records" button to display all the records of that type.

-## Querying

-When querying for records, to limit the fields included in the returned data, set the `desiredKeys` property on the `CKQueryOperation` object to an array of property name strings.

-### Records

-To view (query) all the records of a given type:

-- In the left nav under "Data", click "Records".
-- Select the database to be used: Public, Private, or Shared.
+   "Public Database", "Private Database", or "Shared Database".
    This always resets to "Public" rather than remembering the last selection.
-- Select a record type from the "RECORD TYPE" dropdown.
+1. In the "RECORD TYPE" dropdown, select a record type.
-- Click the "Query Records" button.
+1. Click the "Query Records" button.

 Values in the "NAME" column are returned in a property named "recordID".
 There is no conflict if a record type has a field named "name".

 Values of fields with a type of "Asset" can be downloaded from here.

+To query records from code, see the "CloudKit in Code" section later.

+### Records

-To create a new record of the selected record type:
+To create a new record of a given currently selected record type:

 - Click the "+" after "Records".
 - Select "Create New Record".
-- In the area that appears on the right side, enter values for each of the fields.
+- In the right pane, enter values for each of the fields.
   Typically the fields under "Metadata" should not be modified.
 - Click the "Save" button.

+The new record will not automatically appear in the displayed list of records.
+To see it, click the "Query Records" button again.

+To update an existing record:

+- Click the unique id of the record to update which is in the first column labelled "NAME".
-To update an existing record in the CloudKit Console, select a record to display its details in a right pane, change any of the field values, and click the blue "Save" button at the bottom of the right pane.
+- Modify any of the field values that appear in the right pane.
+- Click the blue "Save" button at the bottom of the right pane.

-To update an existing record in code see the "CloudKit in Code" section below.
+To delete an existing record:

+- Click the unique id of the record to delete which is in the first column labelled "NAME".
-To delete an existing record in the CloudKit Console, select a record to display its details in a right pane and click the red "Delete" button at the bottom of the right pane.
+- Click the red "Delete" button at the bottom of the right pane.

-To delete an existing record in code see the "CloudKit in Code" section below.
+- In the confirmation dialog that appears, click the blue "Delete" button.

 ### Assets

 Records can have fields with a type of "Asset".
+This is useful for data such as images, audio, and video.
-The data for these is stored outside of the record data and is referenced from records by URLs.
+The data for asset fields is stored outside of the record data and is referenced from records by URLs.

 TODO: Try this.

 ## Subscriptions

-To enable use of subscriptions:
+To enable use of subscriptions from Xcode:

 1. Click the top item in the Navigator.
 1. Click the first target.